Financial Aid Services Center

 Title IV aid refers to the federal financial aid programs authorized under the Higher Education Act (HEA) of 1965, as amended in 1998, and includes: Federal Pell Grants, Federal Supplemental Educational Opportunity Grant, TEACH Grant, Direct Loans, Direct PLUS Loans, Federal Perkins Loans, and Federal Work Study.

 The Registrar’s Office serves as the official office of notification for withdrawal and all withdrawing students are referred to that office.
-The Financial Aid Department then uses the information from that office to process the R2T4 within the required deadline dates.
+The Financial Aid Department then uses the information from that office to process the Return of Title IV funds (aka R2T4) within the required deadline dates.
 Once the calculation is complete, the student is notified.

 Last Date of Attendance